awiedenhoeft/cs361_microservice_A/README.md

     outfile.write(username)
     outfile.close()
 ```

+# HOW TO RECEIVE DATA
-B. The main program will RECEIVE data from the microservice using .txt files.
-After the microservice has processed the user information and determined the streak, it writes a message stating the user's current streak to a response.txt file.
-The main program receives its data from this file.<br>
+The main program will RECEIVE data from the microservice using text files.
+After the microservice has processed the user information and determined the streak, it sends a response back to the main program via a text file containing the current streak.<br>
 Example call:
 ```
 # streak has been calculated